williamyeny/vocabulary-com-script/README.md

 #Summary
 Any actions executed client-side instead of sending server-side can be manipulated.
 Vocabulary.com is a perfect example of this.
+This script simply reads hidden answers sent by the server and sends it right back.

 #Dependencies
 Mechanize